Adobe-Marketing-Cloud/aem-guides/spa-helloworld-guide/Tutorial.md

 ## Mini Tutorial

 AEM's SPA Editor provides support for incontext editing of a Single Page Application or SPA.
 This tutorial is an introduction to SPA development to be used with AEM's SPA Editor JS SDK.
-The tutorial will extend the We.Retail Journal app, an existing React.js SPA, by adding a custom **Hello World** component.
+The tutorial will extend the We.Retail Journal app by adding a custom **Hello World** component.

 This tutorial is intended to highlight the steps needed to map a SPA component to an AEM component to enable in-context editing.
 Users starting this tutorial should be familiar with basic concepts of development with Adobe Experience Manager, AEM as well as developing with React.
 The tutorial covers both back-end and front-end development tasks.